althk/sahamati/README.md

   and vote for this other candidate.
 * since node IDs are unique and monotonic in a cluster, this helps mitigate split vote issue to a great extent without the need for additional latency/complexity introduced by pre-votes or other network based approaches.

+In addition to that, Sahamati implements the election timeout with the following tweak:

+* the timeout scales based on the node ID (max timeout is still 300ms), this way, nodes with smaller IDs have a higher chance of getting smaller election timeouts